surbhimotghare/oncall-lens/Oncall Lens Plan.md

     - **LLM:** OpenAI's `gpt-4o`.
 I chose this model for its strong reasoning capabilities across mixed data types and its multi-modal capacity to interpret screenshots.
     - **Embedding Model:** OpenAI's `text-embedding-3-small`.
 This provides a great starting balance of high performance and cost-efficiency for the prototype.
     - **Orchestration:** LangChain.
 I chose LangChain for its comprehensive ecosystem and robust tools for building and tracing complex, multi-step agentic workflows.
-    - **Vector Database:** ChromaDB.
-It's open-source and runs locally, making it ideal for rapid prototyping without infrastructure overhead.
+    - **Vector Database:** Qdrant.
+It's a high-performance vector database with excellent Python integration, making it ideal for production-grade RAG systems with fast similarity search.
     - **Monitoring:** LangSmith.
 I selected LangSmith because its tight integration with LangChain offers unparalleled visibility for debugging agent behavior and evaluating performance.
     - **Evaluation:** RAGAS.
 This is the specified framework, and it provides the key, interpretable metrics needed to quantitatively assess a RAG pipeline's performance.
     - **User Interface:** **Next.js**.
 I chose Next.js because it is a production-grade React framework that enables the creation of fast, SEO-friendly, and highly interactive web applications.
 Its component-based architecture will make the UI modular and easy to maintain, and it has first-class deployment support on Vercel.